- collect your pee (urine) sample in a completely clean (sterile) container

 Your doctor or another healthcare professional should give you a container and explain how you should collect the urine sample.

 You can collect a urine sample at any time of day, unless your GP or practice nurse advises you otherwise.

 The types of urine sample you might be asked for include a random specimen, first morning specimen or timed collection.

 To collect a urine sample you should:

-- label the container with your name, date of birth and the date
+- label a sterile, screw-top container with your name, date of birth and the date

 - wash your hands (and genitals if possible)

 - start to pee and collect either a "first-catch" or a "mid-stream" sample of urine in the container – you will be told which type to collect

 - screw the lid of the container shut

 - wash your hands thoroughly